Remote Sensing and Geospatial Data

 - Known limitations and sources of classification error

-This documentation supports quality assurance requirements in TG-0.7 Quality Assurance Framework.
+This documentation supports quality assurance requirements in TG-0.7 Quality Assurance Principles.

 3.4.4 Change Detection